cs1302uga/cs1302-tutorials/recursion.md

 How could you modify the previous code to make it count up instead of down? **Hint**: You can do this simply by swapping two lines of code.

-   **Don't read beyond this point until you've attempted to change the above code to count up**
+**Don't read beyond this point until you've attempted to change the above code to count up.**

-If you haven't realized the solution, try swapping the last two lines in the `countFrom` method.
+Did you try swapping the last two lines in the `countFrom` method?
+If not, then try it!
 Now, the method will print the current value before calling itself recursively.
 It results in the following structure: